-All covered vessels are required to file a ballast water reporting form (BWRF) (see links on the right sidebar) under WAC 220-150-030 at least 24 hours prior to arrival in state waters, between Oregon and Washington ports on the Columbia River, and before transiting between Washington State ports.
-This is the same form required by the U.S. Coast Guard (USCG) and the same completed BWRF can be sent to both the USCG and Washington State at the same time.
-Submission of an IMO-approved BWRF is acceptable.
-Please refer to WAC 220-150-030(4) on specific instructions for vessels intending to file a Safety Exemption claim.
+All covered vessels are required to file a ballast water management report form (BWMR) (see links on the right sidebar) under WAC 220-650-030 at least 24 hours prior to arrival in state waters, between Oregon and Washington ports on the Columbia River, and before transiting between Washington State ports.
+This is the same form required by the U.S. Coast Guard (USCG) and the same completed BWMR can be sent to both the USCG and Washington State at the same time.
+Submission of an IMO-approved BWMR is acceptable.
+Please refer to WAC 220-650-030(4) on specific instructions for vessels intending to file a Safety Exemption claim.
 File BWRFs directly with Washington State by:

-Vessels that do not, under normal operating conditions, discharge ballast water may request a BWRF waiver from the department.
+Vessels that do not, under normal operating conditions, discharge ballast water may request a BWMR waiver from the department.

 - The management plan must be specific to the vessel and designed to allow those responsible for the plan's implementation to understand and follow the vessel's ballast water management strategy.
 For vessels with USCG Alternative Management Systems (AMS) installed, we recommend including copies of the IMO type approval letter, any available shore-side or onboard test results, and the USCG acceptance letter in the ballast water management plan.